 The INOU wants to hear about unemployed people's experiences of JobPath.
-One of the key performance indicators against which the success of

-JobPath will be measured in the extent of the unemployed Clients' satisfaction with the new service.
-The INOU will be closely monitoring the implementation of JobPath and we will be very eager to hear from people who are long-term unemployed about their experiences of JobPath, when it is up and running.
+One of the key performance indicators against which the success of JobPath will be measured is the extent of the unemployed Clients' satisfaction with the service.
+The INOU will be closely monitoring the implementation of JobPath and we will be very eager to hear from people who are long-term unemployed about their experiences of JobPath.
 We would encourage unemployed people who have any questions about JobPath to contact the INOU - 01-856 0088 or by e-mail: welfare@inou.ie.